 2. Keep active

 Experts believe exercise releases chemicals in your brain that make you feel good.
-Regular exercise can boost your self-esteem and help you concentrate, sleep, look and feel better.
+Regular exercise can boost your self-esteem and help you concentrate, sleep and feel better.

 Exercise also keeps the brain and your other vital organs healthy.